-If you’re looking to get into the ‘Burst club today, bring your checkbook – after you sell the lodge at Aspen and call your broker – and prepare to heed the advice of many dealers who warn against being hypnotized by an exotic 3-D quilty/flamey/curly top.
+If you’re looking to get into the club today, bring your checkbook – after you sell the lodge at Aspen and call your broker – and prepare to heed the advice of many dealers who warn against being hypnotized by an exotic three-dimensional top.

 “Newer collectors are putting too much finality into a guitar with a cracked headstock or a removed Bigsby, or one that’s been refretted,” said DaPra.
-“If the guitar hasn’t been totally boogered or refinished or had new pickups, then there has to be a market for them.
-They’re still very valid, and the anality of many a new collector is keeping them from getting their first ‘Burst.
+“If the guitar hasn’t been totally boogered or refinished or had new pickups, then there’s a market for it.
+They’re still very valid, and the anality of many a new collector is keeping them from getting their first ’Burst.

 “There are a lot of fine examples out there, whether they be with a cracked headstock, or removed Bigsby.
-And they don’t stay on the market very long, so to knock their value down 30 or 50 percent is insane.
-When you’re searching for a ‘Burst, but you keep passing them up, you’re going to end up with nothing.”
+And they don’t stay on the market very long, so to knock their value down 30 or 50 percent is insane.”

-“For myself and many of my ‘Burst buddies, the wood grain is the motivating factor in how much desire we personally have for a particular ‘Burst,” said Wittrock.
+“For myself and many of my ’Burst buddies, the wood grain is the motivating factor in the desire for a particular ’Burst,” said Wittrock.
 “And yes, I would rather have ‘wood’ (curly maple) than pristine condition, assuming a guitar is usable.
 But it’s a shame some collectors can’t see past the dollar value.
-Being obsessed with perfection has led to many great ‘Bursts being looked down upon simply because they were repaired, made in 1960, or had a Bigsby tailpiece.
+Being obsessed with perfection has led to many great ’Bursts being looked down upon simply because they were repaired, made in 1960, or had a Bigsby tailpiece.

 “I think many collectors and players are entirely too wrapped up in worrying about the grain of the wood rather than the quality of the instrument,” added Gruhn.
 “I have difficulty understanding why someone would pay multiples more for a sunburst Les Paul with beautifully figured curly maple.
 While the curly example is certainly worth a lot of money, and should carry some premium, I don’t see why that premium should be $50,000 or more when a plain-grained example will play and sound exactly the same.